kroketio/kotki/README.md

 unzip kotki_models_0.3.3.zip -d ~/.config/kotki/models
 ```

-Or supply your own path `load("/path/to/registry.json")`.
+Or supply your own path `scan("/path/to/registry.json")`.

 ## Performance / footprint

 Translations are **fast** - Translating a simple sentence is generally **under** `10ms`
 (except the first time, due to model loading).
 Translation models are loaded on-demand.
-This means that model loading does not happen during `load()` but during the first use
+This means that model loading does not happen during `scan()` but during the first use
 of `translate()` - which typically takes (only) `100ms` (per model).
 So if you have
 a project that uses both `translate('foo', 'enfr')` and `translate('foo', 'fren')` - you'll be using 2 models (and consequently `~50MB` worth of RAM during the duration of your program).